bachya/simplisafe-python/docs/usage.rst

 .. image:: images/ss-login-screen.png
    :width: 400

-6. Check your email; you should see an email from SimpliSafe™ asking you to verify the new authentication request:
+6. You will be prompted to verify your account.
+Depending on what you have configured in your SimpliSafe™ account, this could take the form of an email or an SMS:

 .. image:: images/ss-verification-email.png
    :width: 400